Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 Here, the set $\{r_1, r_2, \cdots, r_n\}$ gives a series of distances from the reference particle $i$.
 With $Y_i$, we find the average distortion by:

-We plot the results of $Y(r_k)$ with a series of $k$ values at different $\dot{\gamma}$ for sample A and sample B in Fig.~\ref{fig:sgr_steady_strain} (a) and (b), respectively. $Y(r_k)$ displays an oscillation as $r_k$ increases, which is similar to the $r$-dependence of $g_2^{-2}(r)$ \cite{wang2022prx}.
+We plot the results of $Y(r_k)$ with a series of $k$ values at different $\dot{\gamma}$ for sample A and sample B in figure~\ref{fig:sgr_steady_strain} (a) and (b), respectively. $Y(r_k)$ displays an oscillation as $r_k$ increases, which is similar to the $r$-dependence of $g_2^{-2}(r)$ \cite{wang2022prx}.
 As expected, the amplitude of $Y$ grows with $\dot{\gamma}$.
-Figure~\ref{fig:sgr_steady_strain} (c) and (d) display the magnitudes of the first seven peaks of $Y(r_k)$, which are marked in Fig.~\ref{fig:sgr_steady_strain} (a) and (b), as a function of $\dot{\gamma}$ for sample A and sample B, respectively.
-Meanwhile, we also plot the results of $\bar{\gamma}$ found from Eq.~\ref{eq:sgr_steady_strain_bar} for both samples in Fig.~\ref{fig:sgr_steady_strain} (c) and (d).
+Figure~\ref{fig:sgr_steady_strain} (c) and (d) display the magnitudes of the first seven peaks of $Y(r_k)$, which are marked in figure~\ref{fig:sgr_steady_strain} (a) and (b), as a function of $\dot{\gamma}$ for sample A and sample B, respectively.
+Meanwhile, we also plot the results of $\bar{\gamma}$ found from equation~\ref{eq:sgr_steady_strain_bar} for both samples in figure~\ref{fig:sgr_steady_strain} (c) and (d).
 It is seen that the magnitudes of the peaks of $Y(r_k)$ and $\bar{\gamma}$ exhibit highly consistent dependences on $\dot{\gamma}$.
 This consistency holds for different peaks of $Y(r_k)$ within $r_k<3.5$.
 At larger $r_k$, this consistency weakens, implying the localization of such deformation coherency.
-The remarkable proportionality between $Y(r_k )$ and $\bar{\gamma}$ within $r_k<3.5$ implies a nice correspondence between $g_{2,i}^{-2}$ and the local strain $\gamma$ in the PEL framework.
+The remarkable proportionality between $Y(r_k )$ and $\bar{\gamma}$ within $r_k<3.5$ implies a nice correspondence between $g_{2,i}^{-2}$ and the local strain $\gamma$ in the present model.

-In Sec.~\ref{sec:linear_regression}, we show that local structural parameters constructed by $g_{0,i}^0$ and $g_{2,i}^{-2}$, which respectively reflect the energy barrier height $E_\mathrm{b}$ and the strain $\gamma$ of the particle-level basin in the PEL framework according to the above discussion, well predict $\tau_\mathrm{LC}$ for all shear rates through a simple linear regression method.
-To explore the intrinsic mechanism of this correlation between local structure and dynamics, we will evaluate the dependence of $\tau_\mathrm{LC}$ on $\dot{\gamma}$ with the SGR framework.
+In section~\ref{sec:linear_regression}, we show that local structural parameters constructed by $g_{0,i}^0$ and $g_{2,i}^{-2}$, which respectively reflect the energy barrier height $E_\mathrm{b}$ and the strain $\gamma$ of the particle-level basin according to the above discussion, well predict $\tau_\mathrm{LC}$ for all shear rates through a linear regression method.
+To explore the intrinsic mechanism of this correlation between local structure and dynamics, we will evaluate the dependence of $\tau_\mathrm{LC}$ on $\dot{\gamma}$ with the SGR model.
 Under steady shear, the distribution of local strain $\gamma$ and barrier height $E_\mathrm{b}$ in the SGR model is given by:

 Within a basin characterized by $\gamma$ and $E_\mathrm{b}$, the average activation time is given by:

 Combining the preceding two equations, the configuration-averaged $\tau_\mathrm{LC}$, denoted as $\bar{\tau}_\mathrm{LC}$, is written as